jponter/FundingDashboardAPI/README.md

-﻿#CareerFrameworkAPI
+﻿#FundingDashboardAPI

-An API and associated front end website developed for Cloudreach Professions business unit
+An API and associated front end website developed for Cloudreach Partners business unit

 Aim:
-Simple visualisation of known and required skills to advance seniority in a given Profession.
+Funding Dashboard to allow easier tracking and searching of current promotions